csc301-2023-winter/6-John-T/documents/iteration-02-review.md

 * Keep this very short (1-3 lines). -->
-- Established the FE to BE contracts (which resulted in backend having to support a few more pieces of functionality for FE-U to be included)
+- Established the FE-to-BE contracts (which resulted in backend sub team having to support a few more pieces of functionality such that the FE-U could be included in this deliverable).
-- FE-U and FE-M changed from using mock data to using API links from backend to get real data from the database
+- FE-U and FE-M changed from using mock data to using API links from the deployed backend to get real data from the database.

 &nbsp;